AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 ## Using the Math Class

+- [ ]  Use methods from the Math package
+	- [ ] I will be able to write a program using math methods
 - [ ]  Incorporate randomness into a program
-- [ ]  Use methods from the Math package.
+	- [ ] I will be able to write a program using random method

 The Math class can be found in the java.lang package.
 The Math class contains only static methods.
 Some of the more commonly use Math methods are listed below.

 | Math Class Methods | Explanations |